cuspaceflight/strix/README.md

 		data before launch (i.e. during filling operations).
 	2. To aid an investigation should the rocket vehicle suffer an in-flight malfunction.
-	3. To find out the rocket’s maximum altitude in case loss of the rocket prevents retrieval of stored data.
+	3. To find out the rocket's maximum altitude in case loss of the rocket prevents retrieval of stored data.

-<sup>*</sup>Note that a commercial off-the-shelf ‘stratologger’ altimeter
+<sup>*</sup>Note that a commercial off-the-shelf 'Stratologger' altimeter
 	will also be wired to the parachutes and will also be able to deploy them for redundancy.

 ## Core Modules
-The system is composed of several sub-modules, networked via CAN and also connected via JTAG chain.
-Each sub-module is described in detail below.
+The system is composed of several sub-modules, all connected to the central microcontroller for unified control.

-### Flight Computer
+### Altimeter
-The flight computer handles the core state esimtation.
-It takes data from the onboard IMU, accelerometer and barometer to feed into a Kalman estimation filter, and sends the estimated state to the telemetry and data logging subsystems.

-The flight computer consists of a STM32F405RxTx connected to an ADXL345 accelerometer and MS5540C barometer.
+The onboard altimeter uses two redundant IMUs and barometric pressure sensors to accurately determine the altitude of the rocket.

-### Data Logger
+### Sensor Front-Ends
-The data logger takes data from the Pulsar engine sensors and saves a copy on both an SD card and onboard flash memory.
-It also contains the analog front ends to interface with the following components:
+The sensor front-ends take data from the Pulsar engine sensors and converts them into voltages readable by the microcontroller's onboard ADCs.
+The subsystem supports the following sensors:

 Sensor             | Quantity | Model
 ------------------ | -------- | --------------------------------------------------------